kurtosis-tech/kurtosis/docs/docs/quickstart.md

 kurtosis enclave inspect "$ENCLAVE_ID"
 ```

-You should see a new service with the service ID `my-nginx` in your enclave:
+You should see a new service with the service name `my-nginx` in your enclave:

 ```
 Enclave ID:                           wandering-frog